 The native Active Directory backup and recovery features from Microsoft are not suitable for object-level backups, and attribute-level restorations.
-With RecoveryManager Plus, you can backup and restore not only all AD objects but also other essential AD elements such as Schema attributes, group membership information and Exchange attributes.
+With RecoveryManager Plus, the enterprise application backup and recovery component of AD360, you can backup and restore not only all AD objects but also other essential AD elements such as Schema attributes, group membership information and Exchange attributes.
 Additionally, recover deleted objects, and roll back entire AD to a previous point-in-time state in a few simple clicks.

 Back up all user objects and restore entire objects or just specific attributes to a backed-up state—also, rollback users to a particular point-in-time in the past.